raspberrypilearning/cd-my-favourite-celebrity/en/step_6.md

 ## Challenge: change the alt text of the picture

 - Find the `alt` attribute of your image element and change the text in it to a short description of your picture.
+This attribute is used when the browser can't find your file.
+Instead it will display your **alternative** text.

 --- /challenge ---